NeXt-Warning-System/project/updates/week3.md

 * refining our ways of working
 * preparing for next weeks user testing on our external users prototype
 * exploring the benefits of Domain Driven Design
+* increasing our understanding of Targeted Flood Warning Service via a show and tell

 ## What we’re planning for next week